Envoy to Ukraine was removed after pushback on Giuliani

 Yovanovitch has led U.S. embassies in Kyrgyzstan and Armenia and is now a State Department fellow at Georgetown University.
 The director of the Georgetown program, Barbara Bodine, said the former envoy is declining all requests for interviews.

-Former colleagues of Yovanovich said Trump allies' characterizations of her as politically motivated are off-base.
+Former colleagues of Yovanovitch said Trump allies' characterizations of her as politically motivated are off-base.

 She is "a top-notch diplomat, careful, meticulous, whip smart," and unlikely to have badmouthed Trump, either to Ukrainian officials or her colleagues, said John Herbst, a predecessor as ambassador in Ukraine who worked alongside Yovanovitch there in the early 2000s.